-WHO (2018) notes that Vanuatu faces the burden of responding to increasing rates of non-communicable diseases, while simultaneously addressing death and illness from communicable disease, the public health threats associated with climate change, and conditions particularly affecting mothers and children.
+The WHO (2018) note that Vanuatu face the burden of responding to increasing rates of non-communicable diseases, while simultaneously addressing death and illness from communicable disease, the public health threats associated with climate change, and conditions particularly affecting mothers and children.
 Declines in infant and under-five mortality in Vanuatu have plateaued over the past decade.
 Neonatal and maternal healthcare is challenged by lack of access to emergency obstetric and neonatal services.
 Communicable disease remains prevalent (though the considerable decline in malaria is noteworthy), including sexually transmitted infections (STIs).